nantha007/Ariac19_final/README.md

-# Final project.
+# Final project

-# Todo

-- Adjusting the flipping without collision.
-- Conveyer parts list integration.
-- Drop parts handling.

-Link to the video -->
+In the long run, when delivering two kits the arm to arm collision happens while flipping.
+But when trying the flip standalone which is shown in flip_part.mp4 video.
+Full video simulation is shown in group3_final_project.mp4.

 ## Running the package: